 At the end of 1902, Julius Pollak rented a spacious room at Janův Důl No. 76 where he began producing baking powder and other aromatic ingredients using a rather primitive method.
 In 1912, encouraged by his early success, Julius Pollak got together with an entrepreneur from Linz, Eduard Hass, to establish Zaječí závody Hass a Pollak.
 It was then they began expanding the existing inventory, taking up production of sherbet and compressed sugar.

 In 1923, Julius Pollak stepped down as a partner, with the company being renamed to Zaječí podniky, továrna poživatin, owned by Eduard Haas.
-The well-managed plant quickly grew, with further additions made to the production portfolio, especially the so called compressed goods, which Eduard Haas began marketing IN 1927 under the PEZ mark, which remains globally well-known to this date.
+The well-managed plant quickly grew, with further additions made to the production portfolio, especially the so-called compressed goods, which Eduard Haas began marketing IN 1927 under the PEZ mark, which remains globally well-known to this date.

 In 1928, the company bought the former A. E. Friedlander belt factory in Liberec at Ruprechtická No. 32, where it launched its machinery production programme and built a sales organisation under the name Továrna poživatin (Foodstuff Factory), Eduard Haas, Liberec.